-In the characterization of the transcriptome of AcMNPV infected T. ni cells [11], it was observed that at 6 hpi, the majority of transcripts were from early genes and comprised about 3% of the total mRNA in the cell.
-The genes expressed included some involved in DNA replication (lef-2 - the primase accessory factor, lef-3 - the SSB), antiapoptosis (p35), and gp64, the envelope fusion Other abundantly expressed genes included dbp, pp31(39K), and lef6.
+In the characterization of the transcriptome of AcMNPV infected T. ni cells, it was observed that at 6 hpi, the majority of transcripts were from early genes and comprised about 3% of the total mRNA in the cell.
+The genes expressed included some involved in DNA replication (lef-2 - the primase accessory factor, lef-3 - the SSB), anti-apoptosis (p35), and gp64, the envelope fusion protein.
+Other abundantly expressed genes included dbp, pp31(39K), and lef6.
 For genes that have both early and late promoters, such as gp64 and pp31, the late promoters were expressed more highly than the early promoters at 6 hpi.
 This suggests that early promoter activity might facilitate access to the late promoter by the viral RNA polymerase or enhance its activity in some other manner.
-At 12 hpi, which corresponds to the beginning of DNA replication, the viral mRNA population greatly expanded to comprise 38% of the total
+At 12 hpi, which corresponds to the beginning of DNA replication, the viral mRNA population greatly expanded to comprise 38% of the total mRNA in the cells and likely reflects the amplification of the templates and also the accessibility of the late promoter elements possibly due to their nascent synthesis.
+Several transcripts encoding virion associated structures including p6.9, odv-ec27, odve18 were 2 - 3-fold higher in concentration than other transcripts.
+By 24 hpi, polyhedrin and p10 were the most abundant mRNAs and by 48 hpi, they were up to 4-fold higher than the mRNA of the next highest group that included p6.9, odv-e18 and odv-ec27.
+At this time polyhedrin and p10 mRNA comprised 24% and 7.5% of the total RNA of the cell, respectively.
+Overall, genes that had conventional early promoters (TATAA and CAGT-like sequences) were expressed highest at 6-12 hpi, whereas those with a later promoter element were expressed the highest at 12-18 hpi or later (11).

-Figure 1.
 Comparison of late and very late gene transcription.
 Shown is: (a) late gene transcription; (b) a hypothetical mechanism for the shutoff of late transcription; and (c and d) activation of very late gene transcription involving VLF-1 interacting with the burst sequence (shown as a red rectangle).
 Late transcription initiates within the late promoter element.
 Therefore, all late messages likely begin with the sequence AAG.